timolson/cointrader/README.md

 Every `Listing` has a `baseFungible` and a `quoteFungible`.
 The `baseFungible` is what you are buying/selling and the `quoteFungible` is used for payment.
 For currency pairs, these are both currencies: The `Listing` for `BTC.USD` has a `baseFungible` of `Currencies.BTC` and a `quoteFungible` of `Currencies.USD`.
 A `Listing` for a Japan-based stock would have the `baseFungible` be the stock like `Stocks.SONY` (stocks are not implemented) and the `quoteFungible` would be `Currencies.JPY`

 ## Market
 Any broker/dealer or exchange.
-A place which trades `MarketListing`s.
+A place which trades `Listing`s of `Fungible` pairs, also called `MarketListing`s

 ## MarketData
 `MarketData` is the parent class of `Trade`, `Book`, `Tick`, and `Bar`, and it represents any information which is joined to a `MarketListing`  In the future, for example, we could support news feeds by subclassing `MarketData`.
 See `RemoteEvent` for notes on event timings.